 How to Choose Swim Fins

-Swimming fins are designed to help swimmers—both competitive swimmers and casual—develop a more powerful kick, increase their kick tempo, and improve ankle flexibility.
-They also help swimmers move through the water faster, which makes them a very attractive piece of swim equipment.
-Since fins for lap swimmers come in a wide array of styles that vary in length, stiffness, and heel design, this guide helps swimmers choose the fins that best meet their swim training needs, whether you’re in open water or a pool.
+Swimming fins are designed to help swimmers—both competitive swimmers and casual—develop a more powerful kick, increase their kick tempo, and improve ankle flexibility and leg muscles.
+They also help swimmers move through the water faster and improve body position, which makes them a very attractive piece of swimming equipment.
+Since fins for lap swimmers come in a wide array of styles that vary in length, stiffness, and heel design, this guide helps swimmers choose a pair of fins that best meet their swim training needs, whether you’re in open water or a pool.

 The length of the fin blade has a big impact on how it will affect a workout.
 The longer the blade, the more resistance there will be in the water.
 That means that the legs have to work harder, but that the swimmers also kicks at a slower rate.
 Each fin blade length serves a slightly different purpose, explained below.

-- Short fins create resistance in the water while forcing the swimmer to use a faster kick, making them ideal for freestylers and backstrokers.
-Short fins also help swimmers develop proper kicking tempo and technique.
+- Short blade fins create resistance in the water while forcing the swimmer to use a faster kick, making them ideal for freestylers and backstrokers.
+Shorter fins also help swimmers develop proper kicking tempo and technique.
 Most lap swimmers or swimmers on swim teams use these short "Zoomer" style fins.

 - Notched fins (fin blades with a V-cut) are also intended for serious swimmers, as they mimic the natural path of the foot through the water.
 Most notched fins have the same short blade that promotes proper kicking technique.